nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Preconditions**: TalentSG has been launched, and the recruiter is logged into the application.

 **Main Success Scenario**:
-1. Recruiter requests to delete a person from TalentSG.
-2. Recruiter inputs the delete command with the index i of the person to be deleted.
+1. Recruiter inputs the delete command with the index i of the person to be deleted.
-3. TalentSG confirms that the command is valid and deletes the person.
+2. TalentSG confirms that the command is valid and deletes the person.
-4. TalentSG responds with a success message indicating that the person was deleted successfully
+3. TalentSG responds with a success message indicating that the person was deleted successfully

    Use case ends.

 **Extensions**:

-- 2a.
+- 1a.
 Recruiter does not input index of person to be deleted.
-    - 2a1.
+    - 1a1.
 TalentSG responds with an error message telling the recruiter to input an index for the person to be deleted and that the command is invalid.
-    - 2a2.
+    - 1a2.
 Recruiter inputs deleted command with the index of the person to be deleted
-    - 2a3.
-Steps 2a1-2a2 are repeated until the data entered is correct
+    - 1a3.
+Steps 1a1-1a2 are repeated until the data entered is correct

-      Use case resumes at step 3.
+      Use case resumes at step 2.

-- 2b.
+- 1b.
 Recruiter inputs invalid index (the index is out of bounds of the person list).
-    - 2b1.
+    - 1b1.
 TalentSG responds with an error message telling the recruiter that the inputted index is invalid because the person of that index doesn't exist and that the command is invalid
-    - 2b2.
+    - 1b2.
 Recruiter inputs delete command with a valid index
-    - 2b3.
-Steps 2b1-2b2 are repeated until the data entered is correct
+    - 1b3.
+Steps 1b1-1b2 are repeated until the data entered is correct

-      Use case resumes at step 3.
+      Use case resumes at step 2.

 #### Use Case 3 - Edit a Person